 If you’ve been looking around for software development tools, you’ll probably have heard about Ruby and Ruby on Rails.
+You’d be forgiven for thinking that these are interchangeable terms for the same thing, but they’re not.

 In short, Ruby is more of a general purpose programming language, whereas Ruby on Rails is mainly applied to build database-driven web apps.
 Different companies use Ruby on Rails extensively in building various applications.
 Airbnb, GitHub, SlideShare, Dribbble, Bloomberg, CrunchBase, and Shopify (to name a few) have also trusted Ruby on Rails and used it in their applications.